DaveRandom/TorrentPHP/README.md

 Extension
 ====

-You can add support for your own client by creating a new client directory in `src/Client/<ClientName>`, and adding a `ClientAdapter`, `ClientTransport` and `ConnectionConfig`.
+You can add support for your own client by creating a new client directory in `src/Client/<ClientName>`, and adding a `ClientAdapter`, `BlockingClient` and `ConnectionConfig`.
 They don't have to talk over RPC however as how the implementation handles it is separate from the rest of the application.

 Make sure you use the correct namespaces and implement / extend the correct classes.
 See the `src/Transmission` and `src/Deluge` directories for examples.